At Homa, we are committed to putting social justice into

 GENDER & SEXUAL ORIENTATION

-The Homa Training includes a unique, in-depth, psycho-educational Sexuality Programme as well as exploring sexuality and gender being woven into the fabric of the training.
+The Homa Training includes a unique, in-depth, 54-hour Gender and Sexuality Programme as well as exploring sexuality and gender being woven into the fabric of the training.
 The course content is designed to challenge people's ignorance, prejudice and biases, with curiosity and compassion, when it comes to our own and others' sexuality, gender and sexual orientation.
 We actively welcome applications from people of diverse sexualities, genders and identities.